 “What are you saying?” she asked.

-Perhaps the entire monarchy of Hallandren is nothing more than a placeholder.
-A convenient way to guard the Breath.
+Perhaps the entire monarchy of Hallandren is nothing more than a conveinance.
+A way to guard the Breath.
 The only way to store Breath is inside of a person.
-So, they created a monarchy with a royal line who could take the treasure and pass it from father to son.
+So, they created a monarchy with line of God Kings who could take the treasure and pass it from father to son.

 Siri nodded slowly.
-“So, the king wasn’t just a figurehead--he was nothing more than a placeholder.
+“That would mean that the God King is more of a placeholder than anything else.
 A sheath for a magic weapon that is being held and guarded.”

 Exactly, Susebron wrote, hand moving quickly.
 It makes sense.
 They had to make my family kings because of how much Breath was in that treasure.
 And, because of that, they had to give it to a Returned--otherwise their king and their Gods might have been in conflict for power.